An exceptional locus in the perfect compactification of $A_g$

 \begin{proposition} Let $s$ denote the $0$-section of $\delta$.
 Then the restrictions $\alpha^*_{g,r}D_g\vert_s$ and $\delta^*D_{g-r}\vert_s$ are linearly equivalent. \begin{proof} Recall that the multiplication $\sA_{g-r}\times\sA_r\to\sA_g$ extends to $\sA_{g-r}^P\times\sA_r^P\to\sA_g^P$.
 The perfect form $q$ corresponds to a maximally degenerate boundary point $x\in \sA_r^P$, and then the image of $\{x\}\times \sA_{g-r}^P$ in $\sA_g^P$ is exactly the closure in $\sA_g^P$ of the zero section of $\sU_{g-r}^r\to\sA_{g-r}$.

 Identify $s$ with $\{x\}\times \sA_{g-r}^{part}$ as above.
-Then there is a chain of rational curves in $\sA_r^P$ leading from $x$ to an interior point $y=E^r$, for any elliptic curve $E$ (let $E$ degenerate, and then take a rational chain leading from this maximally degenerate boundary point to $y$).
+Then there is a chain of rational curves in $\sA_r^P$ leading from $x$ to an interior point $y=E^r$, for any elliptic curve $E$ (let $E$ degenerate, and then take a chain of rational curves leading from this maximally degenerate boundary point to $y$).

 So $D_g\vert_s$ is rationally equivalent to $D_g\vert_{\{y\}\times \sA_{g-r}^{part}}$, and now the result is obvious. \end{proof} \end{proposition}

 Set $\Lambda=-\alpha^*_{g,r}D_g+\delta^*D_{g-r}$, a divisor class on $\sU_{g-r}^{r,part}$.
 Since $\sU_{g-r}^{r,part}\to\sA_{g-r}^{part}$ is semi-abelian and $\Lambda$ is trivial on the zero section, $\Lambda$ is determined by the polarization that it defines on the generic fibre $\sU_{g-r,\eta}^r$.
 (At this point we also use the fact that line bundles on the semi-abelian scheme $\sU_{g-r}^{r,part}\to\sA_{g-r}^{part}$ that are trivial on the zero section are determined by the polarization that they define on the generic fibre.
 This is because the only global point of the self-dual abelian scheme $\sU_{g-r}^r\to\sA_{g-r}$ is zero.)